Stuffed Artichokes (Qaqocc mimli)

 - Add the endive on top of the artichokes if using.

 - Cover pot and bring to the boil for about 20 minutes.
-Then simmer for 70 minutes at low heat.
-If the water drains, refill with extra water and cover again.
+Then simmer for 100 minutes on low heat (total cooking time is 2 hours).
+If the water dries out, refill with extra hot water and cover again.

-- The artichokes should be ready after one and a half hours.
+- The artichokes should be ready after two hours.
 Test the meat of one petal before switching off the heat.
-Make sure the meat easily comes off petal and doesn't stick to your teeth.
+Make sure the "meat" easily comes off when you pull the petal between your teeth, and doesn't stick to your teeth.
+The longer they cook, the better they taste so patience is an essential ingredient.